beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 We built a modular data extraction pipeline to parse taxonomic, geographic, and methodological information.
 The robustness of every component, from species name extraction to geographic coordinate parsing, was verified using a comprehensive, automated test suite.
 This suite evaluated core functionality, accuracy, synonym resolution, and error handling, ensuring high fidelity in the extracted data.

 ### 4. Data Aggregation
 Taxonomic names were standardized and synonyms were resolved against the Global Biodiversity Information Facility (GBIF) backbone (GBIF.org, 2025) to ensure accurate aggregation of species counts.
-Geographic information was aggregated at the country level.
+Geographic information was aggregated at the country and region level.

 ---